+If an employer is eligible for an exemption, then yes, they may be exempted and not pay out 13th month pays.
 There are quite a lot of factors to consider if an employer is eligible for an exemption.
 Some of these are (1) if the worker is on commission-based, boundary, or task-based and (2) if the employer is already paying their employees 13-month pay or more in a calendar year or its equivalent.
 It has also been a talking point in the country whether to defer the 13th-month pay or not if a business is affected by a crisis.

 The Department of Labor and Employment (DOLE) has considered that “distressed” small and medium enterprises (SMEs) which are affected by a global crisis or have incurred substantial losses may be exempted from granting 13th-month pay to their employees.
 But after days of discussion, Labor Secretary Silvestre Bello III has made it clear that all employers should release their worker’s 13th-month pay on or before the 24th of December as stated by the Law.

 NEW!
 13th month during the pandemic.